 You can find even more information about the legal entities of UK companies by reading this excellent article.

 How do I succeed at dropshipping?

-Having sought-after stock and a user-friendly website is what will secure those initial sales, but consistency is key when it comes to excelling long term as a dropshipping ecommerce store.
+Having sought-after stock and a user-friendly website is what will secure those initial sales, but consistency is key when it comes to running a long term successful dropshipping store.
 Order fulfilment is integral because customers expect your business to meet their consumer demands.
 Clients also expect a fast and reliable service each and every time and if your supplier doesn’t deliver, then you will have to face the wrath of your customers.